-The interactive machine learning project that Bruno has been working on with the Goldsmiths University project 4i, finally drops in the Epic marketplace.
+The interactive machine learning project that Gibson/Martelli have been working on with the Goldsmiths University project 4i, finally drops in the Epic marketplace.
 This open-source free plugin for Unreal Engine enables VR Devs and others to implement gesture interfaces in immersive experiences.
 We are using InteractML in our live-streaming mocap immersive experience DAZZLE.
 InteractML was funded by an Epic Megagrant and is entirely open source.

 Get the tool here